bhuisgen/neon-webdocs/docs/neon/configuration/overview/index.md

 # Overview

-The configuration of Neon is done through a generic configuration file.
+The configuration of Neon is done by its configuration file.

 ## Configuration file